alyssadata/origin_recognition/03_derivative_recognition_test.md

 Does the later work depend on the path this work created?

+Independent work is theirs.

+Derivative use is not authorized by default.

+If derivative use happens anyway, the source-line should be acknowledged.

+A derivative should be labeled as derivative.

+A derivative is not Alyssa Solen’s personal work.

+Citation preserves the source.

+Citation does not grant permission.

 ## What This Test Protects

 This test protects against source erasure.